clementyee303/gowherepark/README.md

 # GoWherePark
 ## Description
 GoWherePark is a web application developed to solve issues commonly faced by motorists in Singapore.
-It aims to be a one-stop web application that provides car drivers with all parking-related services in Singapore.
+It aims to be a one-stop web application that provides motorists with a comprehensive range of parking-related services in Singapore.

 The functions in the application can be categorized into Setup, Core and Extension.